Terlig: Origins

-So far, the terlig appears to be of Mongol origins.
+The terlig is of Mongol origins.
 According to a paper published in 2003, no terlig were found in Han Chinese nationalities and in other nationalities in Northern China prior to the establishment of the Yuan dynasty.
 Originally, the Mongol terlig was a type of long, knee-length coat with a front-opening coat with voluminous folds along the waistline and side vents at the side to provide ease of movement; it also has long and tight sleeves, tight-fitting bodice, a wide waistband and the coat is fastened at the side.
 It was made with animal hides.

 Mongolian ethnic clothing

 In modern times, the term terlig is still used to describe Mongolian ethnic clothing.
 The Buryats wear a coat called tyrlyk which can refer to a coat which can come with or without folds at the waist.